 Lussas Documentary Film Festival

 Lussas Documentary Film festival (France) will host a retrospective of films and performances by Guy Sherwin, curated by Federico Rossin.
 The work will be screened in three full programes over the course of one day (August 26th) and will include Short Film Series, Messages, Filter Beds, the Optical Sound Films, the performances Man with Mirror and Paper Landscape (pictured), among others.
-The festival runs August 20 - 26, 2017 (exact timing of schedule to be decided).
+The festival runs August 20 - 26, 2017.